michaelcale/books/books/go/0220-channels/index.md

 A [zero value](a-6069) of a channel is `nil` so the first thing to do is to create a channel with `make(chan ${type})`.

-To put value at the end of a queue use send `chan <-` operator.
+Send operator `chan <- value` enqueues value at the end.

 If channel is full, `<-` will block.

 Send on a `nil` channel blocks forever.

-To retrieve value from a queue use retrieve `<- chan` operator.
+Retrieve statement `value = <- chan` picks up the value from the front of the queue.

 If channel is empty, retrieve will block.

 Another way to retrieve a value form channel is to use `select` statement.

 Using `select` allows to wait on multiple channels, do a non-blocking wait and implement [timeouts](a-6050).

 Yet another is to use [range](a-4134).